Frequently Asked Questions for Patients

 Access to the data is strictly controlled by the Steering Committee.
 Protocols are in place to ensure that the highest levels of privacy and safety are maintained; all Monash employees sign a confidentiality agreement and access to registry data is strictly controlled.

-You may apply to access your own information at any time by applying to the Registry Coordinator.
+You may apply to access your own breast device information at any time by contacting the ABDR.
 For reasons of privacy and patient confidentiality, all requests must be compliant with the ABDR Data Access and Publication Policy.

 How will my information be used in reports?

-A key purpose of the ABDR is to report to stakeholders, such as the Department of Health, TGA and device manufacturers on issues of device performance and quality of care.
-Please note, at no time will you be identifiable in these reports; all public reports will contain aggregate data only.
+A key purpose of the ABDR is to report to stakeholders, such as the Department of Health, Therapeutic Goods Administration (TGA) and device manufacturers on issues of device performance and quality of care.
+Please note, at no time will you be identifiable in these reports; all public reports will contain aggregate (grouped) data only.